SKILLS WITHIN REACH - HOW BEST TO SUPPORT DISADVANTAGED COMMUNITIES

 Employers and education providers are among those who can build the infrastructure that neighbourhoods require, but it will not be sustainable unless local people give it meaning and purpose.
 The WEA is one of the organisations ready to support local communities to make their voice heard.

-Simon Parkinson, CEO and General Secretary, Workers’ Education Association (WEA)
+Simon Parkinson, CEO and General Secretary, The WEA